 We’re offering banks and building societies long-term funding at interest rates at, or close to, 0.1%.
 This will reduce the interest rates they charge you.

 More funding will be given to banks that increase their lending.
 And we are providing additional support to banks that offer more lending to small and medium-sized companies.
-These firms often need more support in times like these.
+These firms often need more support in difficult economic times.

-We are helping businesses pay their staff and suppliers
+We helped businesses pay their staff and suppliers

-We’re working closely with HM Government to support large businesses by offering them cash for their corporate debt.
-This will help them to keep paying wages and their suppliers, even if they have serious cash flow problems.
+We worked closely with the Government to support large businesses by offering them cash for their corporate debt.
+This helped them to keep paying wages and their suppliers.

-And it means banks and building societies can use the funding help we’ve given them to focus on supporting small and medium-sized companies.
+And it meant banks and building societies could use the funding help we gave them to focus on supporting small and medium-sized companies.

-We have reduced the amount of financial resources (called capital) that banks and building societies need to set against their lending to UK businesses and households.
+We reduced the amount of financial resources (called capital) that banks and building societies needed to set against their lending to UK businesses and households.

-We are letting firms focus on you by temporarily reducing the regulatory burden we place on them.
+We let firms focus on you by temporarily reducing the regulatory burden we placed on them.